gpikkio/Makekey3/README.md

 - an environment variable $MAKEKEY
 - the python module "ephem";
+- spiceypy or
-- the NAIF SPICE toolkit + the python module "PySPICE".
+  the NAIF SPICE toolkit + the python module "PySPICE".

 ...and, of course, SCHED is needed for producing creating a .vex file out of the .key file.
 SCHED can be downloaded from: